 Can I use VPNs to access a Hyper-V management interface safely?

 It’s best to keep management interfaces on a separate, tightly controlled network, ideally behind a jump host or VPN.
 Ensure management traffic is not exposed to VM guest networks and uses MFA.
-Surfshark vpn on quest 2 your ultimate guide for secure unrestricted vr
+Is surfshark vpn available in india 2026

 How do I ensure VPN traffic doesn’t degrade VM performance?